GluuFederation/docs-openbanking-prod/docs/source/configuration-instructions.md

 ## New Custom Scripts:

 This section presents details about useful interception scripts for an OBIE deployment.
 The scripts are accessible [here] (https://github.com/JanssenProject/jans-setup/tree/openbank/static/extension).
 Please setup [`jans-cli`](https://gluu.org/docs/openbanking/jans-cli/#using-jans-cli) prior to continuing.

-!!!note
-    If using the VM installation the jans-cli will automatically be available at `/opt/jans/jans-cli/config-cli.py`.
-Please use that location to run the next commands.
-Please note that you do not need to pass `--host`, `--client-id`, and `--client-secret` options to the `cli` as they will automatically be picked up.

 === "Client Registration Script"